Ahiax94/PRHR_Gabriel/README.md

 GROUP BY country_code
 ORDER BY percentage DESC;
 ```
+#### Explanation:

+CTE first_payments:
+Finds each user's earliest payment date.

+CTE confirmed_products:
+Counts the number of confirmed products per user that were created within 7 days after the user joined.

+CTE joined_all:
+Combines users with their first payment date and count of confirmed products (using COALESCE to treat missing values as zero).

+Main SELECT:

+Calculates the percentage of users per country who had their first payment within 3 days AND at least 2 confirmed products within 7 days.

+Uses conditional counting inside COUNT(CASE WHEN ...).

+Formats the output as a percentage string rounded to two decimals.

+Orders by the highest percentage.

+Why CTE?
+It organizes the logic into manageable steps: payments, products, and combined data for clarity and maintainability.

 ### 4. % of weekly new users that never have done a payment.
 ```
 WITH users_with_week AS (